Cosoute/secure-chat/README.md

 secure chat client/server

-## README TO QUASI-SECURE-CHAT
+## README TO REYSECURE-CHAT

-The quasi-secure-chat program was written in C and built and run on linux kernel 3.13 (ubuntu 14.04.1)
+The reysecure-chat program that uses encrypted communications and self-modifying run time code that rewrites code in memoryto throw off run time inspection or reverse engineering efforts.
+It was written in C and built and run on linux kernel 3.13 (ubuntu 14.04.1)

 1.)
 The source code consists of a single file: quasi-secure.chat.c